 - Scout BSA units will have the ability to earn merit badges, these lists will be posted by May 2021. - Merit Badge Sign up will not happen prior to camp.
 Camp Pigott and Camp Parsons will have different models for sign up that will be discussed during the required leaders meeting. - Scouts can work on other merit badges prior to camp.
-They will need to complete prerequisites. - Assemblies Pods/cohorts will have a designated location in which to meet (campfire, emergency drills, camp wide games) - Limited exposure will happen for some staff activities that require specific training.

-- Scouts own and flags will be done in campsite. - Camp wide games will look different and are in planning these will be discussed during the required leaders' meetings.
+They will need to complete prerequisites. - Assemblies Pods/cohorts will have a designated location in which to meet (campfire, emergency drills, camp wide games) - Limited exposure will happen for some staff activities that require specific training. - Camp wide games will look different and are in planning these will be discussed during the required leaders' meetings.